AriFordsham/GHCWiki/status/oct17.md

 Moritz Angerman has been hard at work on a number of areas of the compiler, with a general focus on portability and cross-compilation.
-Not only has he single-handedly rewritten much of GHC's ARM and AArch64 linker, but he is also adding cross-compilation support to Template Haskell, improving cross-compilation support in the build system, and rewriting the LLVM backend.
+Not only has he single-handedly rewritten much of GHC's ARM and AArch64 linker for ELF and Mach-O, but he is also adding cross-compilation support to Template Haskell, improving cross-compilation support in the build system, and written an alternative the LLVM backend.
 Thanks Moritz!